 The SBIG STX Series represents the ultimate in astronomical imaging systems.
 The integrated design allows the user to select either Ethernet or high speed USB 2.0 connection to the control computer.
-The Model STX-16803 uses Kodak s KAF-16803 CCD with 16 million pixels at 9 microns.
+The Model STX-16803 uses Kodak’s KAF-16803 CCD with 16 million pixels at 9 microns.
 The sensor measures almost 37mm square.
-The built-in tracking CCD is a Kodak KAI-340S with 640 x 480 pixels at 7.4 microns.
 The STX series has superior cooling to -50 degrees C below ambient with air only.
 Water-cooling is also possible.
 STX cameras have internal voltage regulation and may therefore be operated directly from any unregulated 12VDC power supply.

-For external guiding, the same same KAI-340 CCD is also used the optional Remote Guide Head, and in the new STX Guider accessory for the FW7-STX filter wheel.
-The STX Guider allows you to use the smaller, less expensive 50 mm square filters, and increases the guider FOV with focal reduction optics.
-The smaller filters also mean that the FW7-STX wheel can hold 7 filters instead of 5.
+For guiding, a KAI-340 guide CCD is available in the optional Remote Guide Head, and in the optional STX Guider accessory for the FW7-STX filter wheel.
+The STX Guider increases the guider FOV with focal reduction optics.
+The StarChaser SC-3 is a new self-contained guiding option with built-in AO support.

 The STX uses an innovative pin fin heat sink.
 This design is the most efficient for dissipating heat per given volume, and while it is more expensive than typical parallel fin heat sinks commonly round elsewhere, it provides superior performance and minimizes size and weight at the same time.
 This is one of the reasons the STX camera weighs less than competing cameras with similar cooling performance.
 The new heat sink is an optimized design for this camera using a large custom pin fin heat sink mated directly to the hot side of the 2 stage TE cooler to achieve maximum heat dissipation with a single large fan.
 In less than 5 minutes the STX achieves a delta of -50C using air cooling only.